wp-plugins/cimy-swift-smtp/README_OFFICIAL.txt

 A1: Check if all parameters are correct and check if the smtp works in another program like an email client
 A2: If you are using SSL/TLS you need a PHP with openSSL support, see requirements
+A3: Unblock/open and white list the smtp server port selected
+A4: White list your smtp server url (some hosts have a white list)

 Q: Why I got duplicates of mails?
 It's clearly a Cimy Swift SMTP issue!